sbglasius/r9k_b/README.md

 **r9k_b** is a Twitter Bot designed to find "tweetable" comments from 4chan's iconic /r9k/ board and post them to your Twitter account.

-It is run by a single Groovy script with a configurable `.properties` file.
+It is run by a single Groovy script with a configurable `.properties` file and can be easily modified to support any 4chan board.

 # Getting Started